DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 ## Sweet Gossip P2P Network
-Sweet Gossip P2P Network is a globally symmetric P2P network, meaning that there is no direct need to run any operation critical services in the cloud.
-Nodes can run as apps for modern mobile devices.
-The need for implementation of supporting services that are cloud-based or edge-computing-based helps make the service more user-friendly but is never critical for the system operation itself.
+Sweet Gossip P2P Network is a global, symmetric, P2P network, meaning that there is no direct need to run any operation critical services in the cloud or any other centralised computing environment.
 Sweet Gossip node is a software module that is run by every device that uses Sweet Gossip protocol and forms a basis of communication.
+Sweet Gossip nodes can be implemented as apps and run efficiently on cheap modern mobile devices.
+The need for implementation of supporting services that are cloud-based or edge-computing-based helps make the service more user-friendly but is never critical for the network operation.

-Its important to explicitly say that we are not inventing any new coin or token, but rather we are speaking about how Sweet Gossip Protocol can be built as a layer 3 protocol on top of the Lightning Network (being itself a layer 2 network sitting on top of Bitcoin network), therefore if any, the Bitcoin is a native token of the Sweet Gossip Network.
+It is important to state explicitly that we are not inventing any new coin or crypto token, but rather we are speaking about how Sweet Gossip protocol forms a layer 3 protocol on top of the Lightning Network (being itself a layer 2 network sitting on top of Bitcoin network), therefore if any, the Bitcoin is a native token of the Sweet Gossip Network.

 Sweet Gossip P2P Network preserves:
 - P2P Symmetry - every node does the same thing